hubiquitus-old/hubiquitus/docs/hcloud/azure/Install.md

  - For Windows 64-bits install [Compiler Update for the Windows SDK 7.1](http://www.microsoft.com/en-us/download/details.aspx?id=4422)

  Many issues have been encountered on the way to make "node-gyp" work properly.
 If it is impossible to re-compile, use the already compiled versions of *time* and *zmq* from the already compiled Hubiquitus for Windows [here]()
+A detailed procedure is found [here](https://github.com/TooTallNate/node-gyp) for installing node-gyp.
+[This link](http://stackoverflow.com/questions/14029262/how-to-install-zeromq-for-node-js) can also be useful
 6. Start a command-line shell in Admin mode (use Powershell rather than Windows default command-line shell !) and go in your hubiquitus folder where package.json appears (use **dir** or **ls** to list files).

 7. Run **npm install**.
 If no errors appear, you have just compiled Hubiquitus on Windows successfully !